laomao0/AIM_DAIN/README.md

 Run the training script:

-    $ cd AIM_Challenge
+    $ cd AIM_DAIN
     $ cd src
     $ ./train.bash 0 weight_name

-where 0 is the GPU index, weight_name is the path, i.e. AIM_Challenge/model_weights/weight_name, to
+where 0 is the GPU index, weight_name is the path, i.e. AIM_DAIN/model_weights/weight_name, to
 save the new trained weights.